-All West Virginia teachers are responsible for classroom instruction that integrates content standards and mathematical habits of mind.
+West Virginia teachers who provide mathematics instruction must integrate content standards with the MHM.
 Students in the fifth grade will focus on three critical areas: (1) developing fluency with addition and subtraction of fractions, and developing understanding of the multiplication of fractions and of division of fractions in limited cases (unit fractions divided by whole numbers and whole numbers divided by unit fractions); (2) extending division to 2-digit divisors, integrating decimal fractions into the place value system and developing understanding of operations with decimals to hundredths, and developing fluency with whole number and decimal operations; (3) developing an understanding of volume.
-Mathematical habits of mind, which should be integrated in these content areas, include: making sense of problems and persevering in solving them, reasoning abstractly and quantitatively; constructing viable arguments and critiquing the reasoning of others; modeling with mathematics; using appropriate tools strategically; attending to precision, looking for and making use of structure; and looking for and expressing regularity in repeated reasoning.
+The MHM, which should be integrated in these content areas, include: making sense of problems and persevering in solving them; reasoning abstractly and quantitatively; constructing viable arguments and critiquing the reasoning of others; modeling with mathematics; using appropriate tools strategically; attending to precision; looking for and making use of structure; and looking for and expressing regularity in repeated reasoning.
 Students in fifth grade will continue developing mathematical proficiency in a developmentally-appropriate progressions of standards.
 Continuing the skill progressions from fourth grade, the following chart represents the mathematical understandings that will be developed in fifth grade:

 Operations and Algebraic Thinking Number and Operations in Base Ten Write and interpret numerical expressions.
 Analyze mathematical patterns and relationships.
 Understand the place value system.
-Generalize the place-value system to include decimals, and calculate with decimals to the hundredths place (two places after the decimal).
-Multiply whole numbers quickly and accurately, for example 1,638 × 753, and divide whole numbers in simple cases, such as dividing 6,971 by 63.
-Number and Operations- Fractions Measurement and Data Add and subtract fractions with like and unlike denominators (e.g., 21/4 - 11/3), and solve word problems of this kind.
-Multiply fractions; divide fractions in simple cases; and solve related word problems (e.g., find the area of a rectangle with fractional side lengths; determine how many 1/3-cup servings are in 2 cups of raisins; determine the size of a share if 9 people share a 50-pound sack of rice equally or if 3 people share 1/2 pound of chocolate equally).
+Generalize the place-value system to include decimals and calculate with decimals to the hundredths place (two places after the decimal).
+Multiply whole numbers fluently (efficiently and accurately) by using the standard algorithm, for example 1,638 × 753, and divide whole numbers by using a strategy based on place value and properties, for example, dividing 6,971 by 63.
+Number and Operations- Fractions Measurement and Data Add and subtract fractions and mixed numbers with like and unlike denominators (e.g., 2 1/4 - 1 1/3) and solve word problems of this kind.
+Multiply fractions; divide fractions in simple cases; and solve related word problems (e.g., find the area of a rectangle with fractional side lengths; determine how many 1/3-cup servings are in 2 cups of raisins; or if 3 people share 1/2 pound of chocolate equally).
 Convert like measurement units within a given measurement system.
 Make a line plot to display a data set with fractional units of measure and interpret the data to solve problems.
-Geometric measurement: Understand the concept of volume, and solve word problems that involve volume.
-Geometry Graph points on the coordinate plane to solve real-world and mathematical problems.
+Geometric measurement: Understand the concept of volume and solve word problems that involve volume.
+Geometry Graph points in quadrant 1 of the coordinate plane to solve real-world and mathematical problems.
 Classify two-dimensional figures into categories based on their properties.